Tuesday, July 1, 2014

 Clearly if you are after protein, fiber or most other micronutrients you are better off eating cruciform vegetables than brown rice.

 Evidently, the only real reason to eat rice from a nutritional perspective is for it’s carbohydrate content.
-And since most people already consume too many carbohydrates then rice should really only be eaten occasionally as a simple form of glucose or a good accompaniment to prednisone a Thai curry.
+And since most people already consume too many carbohydrates then rice should really only be eaten occasionally as a simple form of glucose or a good accompaniment to a Thai curry.

 Given that you are relatively active, have good blood sugar control and are looking for a safe form of starch that will be readily converted to glucose in order to restore glycogen levels post workout, for example, then your choice should definitely be white rice.